godaddy/gasket/packages/gasket-redux/README.md

 most common use case is to add reducers as the app level.

-By default, custom store configurations can be placed in a `store.js` at the root of your app.
+By default, custom store configurations can be placed in a `store.js` at the root of your app or in a `./redux` dir.
 If you wish for it to reside elsewhere, direct the `redux.makeStore` property to it in your app's gasket.config.js.
-Custom make-store files should use CommonJS imports since they will be executed in NodeJS for SSR.
+Custom make store files should use CommonJS imports since they will be executed in NodeJS for SSR.

 #### Example: adding reducers